Pungmul: Dance

 In Pungmul, dance elements further deepen the artistic and aesthetic characteristics of Pungmul as an integrated genre.

 Pungmul dance does not deviate from the interrelationship and balance with the elements that make up the Pungmul but also harmonizes closely with music.

-The dance has a system of individual body structure, such as Witt-Noleum (윗놀음, upper performance) and Bal-Noleum(발놀음, footwork), and a system of pictorial expression in which individuals become objects to complete a group.
+The dance has a system of individual body structure, such as Wit-Noleum (윗놀음, upper performance) and Bal-Noleum (발놀음, footwork), and a system of pictorial expression in which individuals become objects to complete a group.

 Divide according to the form of the dance and the composition of the personnel.